 Make sure you follow the directions, and the image should transfer well.
 The color of the paper is a slightly darker shade of white but I still think it came out great.

 As the middle child of five, I know that even if they never make the cookies, my brothers and sisters will love seeing mom’s handwriting, and remember how blessed we were to have her as our mother.
+Why not make this family recipe tea towel gift for your own family.

 PS: It’s a great recipe too!